• Menu

 Mamavation ranked 32 pairs of activewear including workout leggings and yoga pants based on indications of PFAS “forever chemicals” and we are naming names in this report including what we discovered from brands like more casual LulaRoe, Athleta, & Lululemon.
 You’ve trusted Mamavation to bring you topics like best green beauty makeup brands sans PFAS, best cookware sans PFAS, and best organic mattresses sans PFAS, now join us for our consumer study on women’s activewear including workout leggings and yoga pants.
 Continue reading below to the very end for the raw data from all the brands we tested.

 Disclosure: This content of this post was reviewed by Pete Myers, Chief Scientist at Environmental Health Sciences, Adjunct Professor of Chemistry at Carnegie Mellon University, and Co-Author of Our Stolen Future & Scott Belcher, Research Scientist with the Center for Environmental & Health Effects of PFAS at North Carolina State University.
 The content was also medically reviewed by Sondra Strand, RN, BSN, PHN.
-This post also contains affiliate links and was partially funded by donations from the Mamavation community & Environmental Health News.
+Donations were provided by Environmental Health News and Mamavation community members.
+Mamavation has only “spot-checked” the industry and thus we cannot make predictions about brands and products that we have not tested.
+Products and manufacturing aides can change without notice so buyer beware.
+This post contains affiliate links, with some to Amazon, which means Mamavation will receive a portion of those sales and we will use that to pay ourselves back for the testing.
+You can also give a tax-deductible donation to our consumer studies here through Environmental Health Sciences.
+Click “yes” when asked if the gift is in honor of someone and type “Mamavation.”
+Thank you!

 Wearing comfy stylish grey black color activewear group of people working out performing Seated Forward Bend exercise.
 Mixed-race woman and associates gather together for yoga training at sport club